-If accessory RA and Dec encoders are installed, the user inputs their resolution, and can turn them on and off.
+If accessory RA and Dec axis encoders are installed, the user inputs their resolution, and can test them or turn them on and off.
+Alternatively, end switches can be connected to the encoder port and configured to physically limit the mounts motions.